Knowledge base

 - Remove (unlink/delete)

-new.domain.xyzwhich has become an alias. - As a precaution, check the main URL of the WordPress site via the Web Applications dashboard on the Infomaniak Manager, to ensure it matches the new name, and not the subdomain you had chosen.
+new.domain.xyzwhich has become an alias. - As a precaution, check the main URL of the WordPress site via the Web Applications dashboard on the Infomaniak Manager, to ensure it corresponds to the new name and not to the subdomain you had chosen.

 Advanced method